-The Ohio Department of Education reviews enrollment and full-time equivalency (FTE) calculations made by the School.
+The Ohio Department of Education reviews of enrollment and full-time equivalency (FTE) calculations made by the School.
 These reviews are conducted to ensure the School is reporting accurate student enrollment data to the State, upon which state foundation funding is calculated.
-There has not been a review for the 2011-2012 school year; however, the conclusion of this review should not have a material effect on the financial statements.
+The review for the 2011-2012 school year revealed a \$57,542 underpayment to the School.
+This amount is reported as an Intergovernmental Receivable at fiscal year-end.

-10. Contracted Fiscal Services:
+11. Contracted Fiscal Services: